 BA 322 Business Statistics (3) Offered Fall, Spring.
 Prereq.: Credit for or concurrent enrollment in MA 121 or higher.
 This course demonstrates the foundations of statistical measurement and analysis using both descriptive and inferential statistics within a business framework.
 The students will acquire understanding of statistical topics such as frequency distributions, sampling theory, averages, variation, probability and probability distributions, sampling distributions, estimation, hypothesis testing, regression, and correlation.

 BA 403 Business Communications (3) Offered Fall, Spring.
 Prereq.: EN 126 and junior or senior business major, business technology minor, management minor or broad field; or sophomore office systems student in A.S. program.
 This course teaches students the mechanics and principles of effective business correspondence.
 Students learn how to compose and edit résumés and cover letters; business e-mail, memorandums, and letters; and formal reports.

-BA 411 Production and Logistics Management (3) Offered Spring.
+BA 411 Production and Logistics Management (3) Offered Fall, Spring.
 Prereq.: MA 330 and junior or senior.
 This course examines the use of resources to produce goods and services.
 The students will demonstrate knowledge of material acquisition, scheduling, resource planning, lean production, supply chain management, and operations strategy as they relate to production and operations management.